 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-First, let’s look at the word “abide”.
+First, let’s look at what abide means.

 The Hebrew word for abide in the Old Testament is וַיֵּ֥שֶׁב – yashab.
 It is defined the same way as the English word abide, but it also includes concepts of interpersonal relationships about being in a shared space: “…habitations, haunt, inhabit, make to inhabit, inhabitant, make to keep house, lurking, marry, marrying, place bring again to place.”